zazaho/SimImg/README.md

 finder window.
 You can activate a condition by clicking on it name.
 For now the following options exist:

-* Some similarity metrics from ImageHash.
+* Some similarity metrics from ImageHash (optional).

 * I have also implemented a measurement of how similar the colours are between two images, as well as between 5 regions (the four corners and